COVID-19: Impact on SSHRC programs, experts database and perspectives from our community.

 - identification of progress indicators; and

-- potential sustainability of the platform supported by PCKAI.
+- potential sustainability and growth of the platform supported by the PCKAI.

 - quality, quantity and significance of past experience and published and/or creative outputs relative to the proposed objectives;